fluent/fluent-bit-docs/output/forward.md

 ## Fluent Bit + Secure Forward Setup {#secure_forward_setup}

-> DISCLAIMER: the following example do not consider the generation of certificates for a proper usage of production environments.
+> DISCLAIMER: the following example does not consider the generation of certificates for a proper usage of production environments.

 Secure Forward aims to provide a secure channel of communication with the remote Fluentd service using [TLS](../configuration/tls_ssl.md).
 Above there is a minimalist configuration for testing purposes.